Netflix/falcor/documentation/paths.md

 ### Path

-In addition to Path Syntax Strings, Models can also be passed an Arrays of Keys, simply referred to as a Path.
+In addition to Path Syntax Strings, [Models]{@link http://netflix.github.io/falcor/documentation/model.html} can also be passed an Arrays of Keys, simply referred to as a Path.
 Here are a few examples of valid Paths:

 * ["todos", 0, "name"]
 * ["todos", 5, true]